Anatomy and Function of the Recurrent Laryngeal Nerve

 Clinical Manifestations of the Recurrent Laryngeal Nerve Injury

 The recurrent laryngeal nerve is responsible for motor innervation of the laryngeal muscles.
-Injury to the nerve leads to loss of vocal folds adduction and abduction and subsequently their dysfunction during phonation, breathing, and deglutition.
-The paralyzed cord is situated in the paramedian or partially lateral position which will not affect the airway patency in unilateral paralysis but will affect phonation and deglutition.
+Injury to the nerve leads to the loss of vocal folds adduction and abduction and subsequently their dysfunction during phonation, breathing and deglutition.
+The paralyzed cord is situated in the paramedian or partially lateral position which will not affect the airway patency in unilateral paralysis, but will affect phonation and deglutition.
 However, phonation may be achieved with contralateral vocal fold compensation.
 Unilateral recurrent laryngeal nerve injury leads to hoarseness of voice and dysphagia.

 The airway is patent without obstruction due to the abduction of the vocal folds.
-Weak voice results from the escape of air from the partially closed glottis during phonation.
+A weak voice results from the escape of air from the partially closed glottis during phonation.
 Deglutition is impaired in glottis incompetence especially to fluids and with sensory loss in central lesions to the vagus nerve fibers.
 Bilateral injury during surgery is more serious as it can manifest as soon as extubation.

 Bilateral vocal folds paralysis leads to stridor, difficulty breathing and aspiration.
 The breathing can be mildly distressed or severely impaired with biphasic stridor.
 The positioning of the denervated vocal folds is close to the midline with narrow glottis opening.
-Phonation may still be preserved in bilateral paralysis but with inadequate intensity.
+Phonation may still be preserved in bilateral paralysis, but with inadequate intensity.
 Preoperative assessment of the vocal folds functions is mandatory in every case for legal purposes.
-Postoperative assessment is also needed for early detection of malfunction even if the patient is asymptomatic.
+Postoperative assessment is also needed for early detection of malfunction, even if the patient is asymptomatic.